Genaker/laragento/README.md

 # History

-After releases of the VueStorefron and Hyva Theme (A brand-new frontend for Magento 2 without reusing magento UI and using Laravel ecosystem as a base Alpine.JS / Tailwind CSS) everybody understands that the only way to build a good eCommerce Website is not to use M2 broken legacy frontend/backend functionality.
+After the releases of the VueStorefron and Hyva Theme (A brand-new frontend for Magento 2 without reusing Magento UI and using Laravel ecosystem as a base Alpine.JS / Tailwind CSS) everybody understands that the only way to build a good eCommerce Website is not to use M2 broken legacy frontend/backend functionality.
 I have been using this library for the last 3 years and see only benefits.
 Even if you need reimplement functionality from scratch it is much faster than reusing Adobe Commerce broken core framework bloatware.

 **Why Laravel and Eloquent?**